kyauy/UPDive/README.md

 #    List::MoreUtils
 #    Math::Round
 #    Const::Fast
-# UPDio was tested using R version 3.5.1
 ```

 To be noticed : A file is missing to create plot.
 You can copy it from previous versions.